Source code for corrct.param_tuning

 NDArrayFloat = NDArray[np.floating]

-[docs]def create_random_test_mask( data_shape: Sequence[int], test_fraction: float = 0.05, dtype: DTypeLike = np.float32 ) -> NDArrayFloat: """ Create a random mask for cross-validation.
+[docs] def create_random_test_mask( data_shape: Sequence[int], test_fraction: float = 0.05, dtype: DTypeLike = np.float32 ) -> NDArrayFloat: """ Create a random mask for cross-validation.
 Parameters ---------- data_shape : Sequence[int] The shape of the data. test_fraction : float, optional The fraction of pixels to mask.
 The default is 0.05. data_dtype : DTypeLike, optional The data type of the mask.
 The default is np.float32.
 Returns ------- data_test_mask : NDArrayFloat The pixel mask. """ data_test_mask = np.zeros(data_shape, dtype=dtype) num_test_pixels = int(np.ceil(data_test_mask.size * test_fraction)) test_pixels = np.random.permutation(data_test_mask.size) test_pixels = np.unravel_index(test_pixels[:num_test_pixels], data_shape) data_test_mask[test_pixels] = 1 return data_test_mask

-[docs]class BaseRegularizationEstimation(ABC): """Base class for regularization parameter estimation class.""" _solver_calling_function: Optional[Callable[[Any], tuple[NDArrayFloat, solvers.SolutionInfo]]] def __init__( self, dtype: DTypeLike = np.float32, parallel_eval: bool = True, verbose: bool = False, plot_result: bool = False ): """Initialize a base helper class.
-Parameters ---------- dtype : DTypeLike, optional Type of the data, by default np.float32 parallel_eval : bool, optional Whether to evaluate results in parallel, by default True verbose : bool, optional Whether to produce verbose output, by default False plot_result : bool, optional Whether to plot the results, by default False """ self.dtype = dtype self.parallel_eval = parallel_eval self.verbose = verbose self.plot_result = plot_result self._solver_spawning_function = None self._solver_calling_function = None @property def solver_spawning_function(self) -> Callable: """Return the locally stored solver spawning function.""" if self._solver_spawning_function is None: raise ValueError("Solver spawning function not initialized!") return self._solver_spawning_function @property def solver_calling_function(self) -> Callable[[Any], tuple[NDArrayFloat, solvers.SolutionInfo]]: """Return the locally stored solver calling function.""" if self._solver_calling_function is None: raise ValueError("Solver spawning function not initialized!") return self._solver_calling_function @solver_spawning_function.setter def solver_spawning_function(self, solver_spawn: Callable): if not isinstance(solver_spawn, Callable): raise ValueError("Expected a solver spawning function (callable)") if len(inspect.signature(solver_spawn).parameters) != 1: raise ValueError( "Expected a solver spawning function (callable), whose only parameter is the regularization lambda" ) self._solver_spawning_function = solver_spawn @solver_calling_function.setter def solver_calling_function(self, solver_call: Callable): if not isinstance(solver_call, Callable): raise ValueError("Expected a solver calling function (callable)") if not len(inspect.signature(solver_call).parameters) >= 1: raise ValueError("Expected a solver calling function (callable), with at least one parameter (solver)") self._solver_calling_function = solver_call
+[docs] class BaseParameterTuning(ABC): """Base class for parameter tuning classes.""" _solver_spawning_functionls: Optional[Callable] _solver_calling_function: Optional[Callable[[Any], tuple[NDArrayFloat, solvers.SolutionInfo]]] parallel_eval: Union[int, Executor] def __init__( self, dtype: DTypeLike = np.float32, parallel_eval: Union[Executor, int, bool] = True, verbose: bool = False, plot_result: bool = False, ) -> None: """Initialize a base helper class.
+Parameters ---------- dtype : DTypeLike, optional Type of the data, by default np.float32 parallel_eval : Executor | int | bool, optional Whether to evaluate results in parallel, by default True verbose : bool, optional Whether to produce verbose output, by default False plot_result : bool, optional Whether to plot the results, by default False """ self.dtype = dtype if isinstance(parallel_eval, bool): parallel_eval = MAX_THREADS if parallel_eval else 0 self.parallel_eval = parallel_eval self.verbose = verbose self.plot_result = plot_result self._solver_spawning_function = None self._solver_calling_function = None @property def solver_spawning_function(self) -> Callable: """Return the locally stored solver spawning function.""" if self._solver_spawning_function is None: raise ValueError("Solver spawning function not initialized!") return self._solver_spawning_function @property def solver_calling_function(self) -> Callable[[Any, ...], tuple[NDArrayFloat, solvers.SolutionInfo]]: """Return the locally stored solver calling function.""" if self._solver_calling_function is None: raise ValueError("Solver spawning function not initialized!") return self._solver_calling_function @solver_spawning_function.setter def solver_spawning_function(self, solver_spawn: Callable) -> None: if not isinstance(solver_spawn, Callable): raise ValueError("Expected a solver spawning function (callable)") if len(inspect.signature(solver_spawn).parameters) != 1: raise ValueError( "Expected a solver spawning function (callable), whose only parameter is the regularization lambda" ) self._solver_spawning_function = solver_spawn @solver_calling_function.setter def solver_calling_function(self, solver_call: Callable[[Any, ...], tuple[NDArrayFloat, solvers.SolutionInfo]]) -> None: if not isinstance(solver_call, Callable): raise ValueError("Expected a solver calling function (callable)") if not len(inspect.signature(solver_call).parameters) >= 1: raise ValueError("Expected a solver calling function (callable), with at least one parameter (solver)") self._solver_calling_function = solver_call

 [docs] @staticmethod def get_lambda_range(start: float, end: float, num_per_order: int = 4) -> NDArrayFloat: """Compute regularization weights within an interval.
 Parameters ---------- start : float First regularization weight. end : float Last regularization weight. num_per_order : int, optional Number of steps per order of magnitude.
 The default is 4.
-Returns ------- NDArrayFloat List of regularization weights. """ step_size = 10 ** (1 / num_per_order) num_steps = np.ceil(num_per_order * np.log10(end / start) - 1e-3) return start * (step_size ** np.arange(num_steps + 1))
+Returns ------- NDArrayFloat List of regularization weights. """ return get_lambda_range(start=start, end=end, num_per_order=num_per_order)

-[docs] def compute_reconstruction_and_loss(self, lam_reg: float, *args: Any, **kwds: Any) -> tuple[np.floating, NDArrayFloat]: """Compute objective function cost for the given regularization weight.
-Parameters ---------- lam_reg : float Regularization weight. *args : Any Optional positional arguments for the reconstruction. **kwds : Any Optional keyword arguments for the reconstruction.
-Returns ------- cost Cost of the given regularization weight. rec : ArrayLike Reconstruction at the given weight. """ solver = self.solver_spawning_function(lam_reg) rec, rec_info = self.solver_calling_function(solver, *args, **kwds) # Output will be: test objective function cost, and reconstruction return rec_info.residuals_cv_rel[-1], rec
+[docs] def compute_reconstruction_and_loss(self, hp_val: float, *args: Any, **kwds: Any) -> tuple[float, NDArrayFloat]: """Compute objective function cost for the given hyper-parameter value.
+Parameters ---------- hp_val : float hyper-parameter value. *args : Any Optional positional arguments for the reconstruction. **kwds : Any Optional keyword arguments for the reconstruction.
+Returns ------- rec : NDArray Reconstruction at the given weight. cost : float Cost of the given regularization weight. """ return _compute_reconstruction_and_loss( self.solver_spawning_function, self.solver_calling_function, hp_val, *args, **kwds )

-[docs] def compute_reconstruction_error( self, lams_reg: Union[ArrayLike, NDArrayFloat], gnd_truth: NDArrayFloat ) -> tuple[NDArrayFloat, NDArrayFloat]: """Compute the reconstructions for each regularization weight error against the ground truth.
-Parameters ---------- lams_reg : Union[ArrayLike, NDArrayFloat] List of regularization weights. gnd_truth : NDArrayFloat Expected reconstruction.
-Returns ------- err_l1 : NDArrayFloat l1-norm errors for each reconstruction. err_l2 : NDArrayFloat l2-norm errors for each reconstruction. """ lams_reg = np.array(lams_reg, ndmin=1) counter = tm.perf_counter() if self.verbose: print("Computing reconstruction error:") print(f"- Regularization weights range: [{lams_reg[0]}, {lams_reg[-1]}] in {len(lams_reg)} steps") print(f"Parallel evaluation: {self.parallel_eval} (n. threads: {num_threads})") if self.parallel_eval: with cf.ThreadPoolExecutor(max_workers=num_threads) as executor: fr = [executor.submit(self.compute_reconstruction_and_loss, l) for l in lams_reg] recs = [r.result()[1] for r in fr] else: recs = [self.compute_reconstruction_and_loss(l)[1] for l in lams_reg] err_l1 = np.zeros((len(lams_reg),), dtype=self.dtype) err_l2 = np.zeros((len(lams_reg),), dtype=self.dtype) for ii_l, rec in enumerate(recs): residual = np.abs(gnd_truth - rec) err_l1[ii_l] = np.linalg.norm(residual.ravel(), ord=1) err_l2[ii_l] = np.linalg.norm(residual.ravel(), ord=2) ** 2 if self.verbose: print(f"Done in {tm.perf_counter() - counter} seconds.\n") if self.plot_result: fig, axs = plt.subplots(2, 1, sharex=True) axs[0].set_xscale("log", nonpositive="clip") # type: ignore axs[0].plot(lams_reg, err_l1, label="Error - l1-norm") # type: ignore axs[0].legend() # type: ignore axs[1].set_xscale("log", nonpositive="clip") # type: ignore axs[1].plot(lams_reg, err_l2, label="Error - l2-norm ^ 2") # type: ignore axs[1].legend() # type: ignore fig.tight_layout() plt.show(block=False) return err_l1, err_l2
+[docs] def compute_reconstruction_error( self, hp_vals: Union[ArrayLike, NDArrayFloat], gnd_truth: NDArrayFloat ) -> tuple[NDArrayFloat, NDArrayFloat]: """Compute the reconstruction errors for each hyper-parameter values against the ground truth.
+Parameters ---------- hp_vals : Union[ArrayLike, NDArrayFloat] List of hyper-parameter values. gnd_truth : NDArrayFloat Expected reconstruction.
+Returns ------- err_l1 : NDArrayFloat l1-norm errors for each reconstruction. err_l2 : NDArrayFloat l2-norm errors for each reconstruction. """ hp_vals = np.array(hp_vals, ndmin=1) if self.verbose: print("Computing reconstruction error:") print(f"- Hyper-parameter values range: [{hp_vals[0]:.3e}, {hp_vals[-1]:.3e}] in {len(hp_vals)} steps") if isinstance(self.parallel_eval, Executor): print(f"Parallel evaluation with externally provided executor: {self.parallel_eval}") else: print( f"Parallel evaluation: {self.parallel_eval > 0}", f"(n. threads: {self.parallel_eval})" if self.parallel_eval > 0 else "", ) recs, _ = self.compute_all_reconstructions_and_losses(hp_vals) err_l1 = np.zeros((len(hp_vals),), dtype=self.dtype) err_l2 = np.zeros((len(hp_vals),), dtype=self.dtype) for ii_l, rec in enumerate(recs): residual = np.abs(gnd_truth - rec) err_l1[ii_l] = np.linalg.norm(residual.ravel(), ord=1) err_l2[ii_l] = np.linalg.norm(residual.ravel(), ord=2) ** 2 if self.plot_result: fig, axs = plt.subplots(2, 1, sharex=True) axs[0].set_xscale("log", nonpositive="clip") # type: ignore axs[0].plot(hp_vals, err_l1, label="Error - l1-norm") # type: ignore axs[0].legend() # type: ignore axs[1].set_xscale("log", nonpositive="clip") # type: ignore axs[1].plot(hp_vals, err_l2, label="Error - l2-norm ^ 2") # type: ignore axs[1].legend() # type: ignore fig.tight_layout() plt.show(block=False) return err_l1, err_l2

-[docs]class LCurve(BaseRegularizationEstimation): """L-curve regularization parameter estimation helper.""" def __init__( self, loss_function: Callable, data_dtype: DTypeLike = np.float32, parallel_eval: bool = True, verbose: bool = False, plot_result: bool = False, ): """Create an L-curve regularization parameter estimation helper.
+[docs] class LCurve(BaseParameterTuning): """L-curve regularization parameter estimation helper.""" def __init__( self, loss_function: Callable, data_dtype: DTypeLike = np.float32, parallel_eval: Union[Executor, int, bool] = True, verbose: bool = False, plot_result: bool = False, ): """Create an L-curve regularization parameter estimation helper.
 Parameters ---------- loss_function : Callable The loss function for the computation of the L-curve values. data_dtype : DTypeLike, optional Type of the input data.
-The default is np.float32. parallel_eval : bool, optional Compute loss and error values in parallel.
-The default is False. verbose : bool, optional Print verbose output.
+The default is np.float32. parallel_eval : Executor | int | bool, optional Compute loss and error values in parallel.
+The default is True. verbose : bool, optional Print verbose output.
 The default is False. plot_result : bool, optional Plot results.
 The default is False.
-Raises ------ ValueError In case 'loss_function' is not callable or does not expose at least one argument. """ super().__init__(dtype=data_dtype, parallel_eval=parallel_eval, verbose=verbose, plot_result=plot_result) if not isinstance(loss_function, Callable): raise ValueError( "Expected a callable with one argument for the argument 'loss_function'," " whose parameters are: the solver and the data test mask" ) if len(inspect.signature(loss_function).parameters) != 1: raise ValueError("The callable 'loss_function', should have one parameter") self.loss_function = loss_function
+Raises ------ ValueError In case 'loss_function' is not callable or does not expose at least one argument. """ super().__init__(dtype=data_dtype, parallel_eval=parallel_eval, verbose=verbose, plot_result=plot_result) if not isinstance(loss_function, Callable): raise ValueError( "Expected a callable with one argument for the argument 'loss_function'," " whose parameters are: the solver and the data test mask" ) if len(inspect.signature(loss_function).parameters) != 1: raise ValueError("The callable 'loss_function', should have one parameter") self.loss_function = loss_function @overload def compute_loss_values( self, hp_vals: Union[ArrayLike, NDArrayFloat], return_recs: Literal[False] = False ) -> NDArrayFloat: ... @overload def compute_loss_values( self, hp_vals: Union[ArrayLike, NDArrayFloat], return_recs: Literal[True] = True ) -> tuple[NDArrayFloat, NDArrayFloat]: ...

-[docs] def compute_loss_values(self, lams_reg: Union[ArrayLike, NDArrayFloat]) -> NDArrayFloat: """Compute objective function values for all regularization weights.
-Parameters ---------- lams_reg : Union[ArrayLike, NDArrayFloat] Regularization weights to use for computing the different objective function values.
-Returns ------- f_vals : NDArrayFloat Objective function cost for each regularization weight. """ lams_reg = np.array(lams_reg, ndmin=1) counter = tm.perf_counter() if self.verbose: print("Computing L-curve loss values:") print(f"- Regularization weights range: [{lams_reg[0]}, {lams_reg[-1]}] in {len(lams_reg)} steps") print(f"Parallel evaluation: {self.parallel_eval} (n. threads: {num_threads})") if self.parallel_eval: with cf.ThreadPoolExecutor(max_workers=num_threads) as executor: future_to_lambda = { executor.submit(self.compute_reconstruction_and_loss, l): (ii, l) for ii, l in enumerate(lams_reg) } recs = [] for future in cf.as_completed(future_to_lambda): lam_ind, lam = future_to_lambda[future] try: recs.append(future.result()[1]) except ValueError as exc: print(f"Lambda {lam} (#{lam_ind}) generated an exception: {exc}") raise else: recs = [self.compute_reconstruction_and_loss(l)[1] for l in lams_reg] f_vals = np.array([self.loss_function(rec) for rec in recs], dtype=self.dtype) if self.verbose: print(f"Done in {tm.perf_counter() - counter} seconds.\n") if self.plot_result: fig, axs = plt.subplots() axs.set_title("L-Curve loss values") axs.set_xscale("log", nonpositive="clip") axs.set_yscale("log", nonpositive="clip") axs.plot(lams_reg, f_vals) axs.grid() fig.tight_layout() plt.show(block=False) return f_vals
+[docs] def compute_loss_values( self, hp_vals: Union[ArrayLike, NDArrayFloat], return_recs: bool = False ) -> Union[NDArrayFloat, tuple[NDArrayFloat, NDArrayFloat]]: """Compute objective function values for all hyper-parameter values.
+Parameters ---------- hp_vals : Union[ArrayLike, NDArrayFloat] Hyper-parameter values to use for computing the different objective function values. return_recs : bool, optional If True, return the reconstructions along with the loss values.
+Default is False.
+Returns ------- f_vals : NDArrayFloat Objective function cost for each hyper-parameter value. recs : NDArrayFloat, optional Reconstructions for each hyper-parameter value (returned only if `return_recs` is True). """ hp_vals = np.array(hp_vals, ndmin=1) counter = tm.perf_counter() if self.verbose: print("Computing L-curve loss values:") print(f"- Hyper-parameter values range: [{hp_vals[0]:.3e}, {hp_vals[-1]:.3e}] in {len(hp_vals)} steps") if isinstance(self.parallel_eval, Executor): print(f"Parallel evaluation with externally provided executor: {self.parallel_eval}") else: print( f"Parallel evaluation: {self.parallel_eval > 0}", f"(n. threads: {self.parallel_eval})" if self.parallel_eval > 0 else "", ) recs, _ = self.compute_all_reconstructions_and_losses(hp_vals) f_vals = np.array([self.loss_function(rec) for rec in recs], dtype=self.dtype) if self.verbose: print(f"Done in {tm.perf_counter() - counter} seconds.\n") if self.plot_result: fig, axs = plt.subplots() axs.set_title("L-Curve loss values") axs.set_xscale("log", nonpositive="clip") axs.set_yscale("log", nonpositive="clip") axs.plot(hp_vals, f_vals) axs.grid() fig.tight_layout() plt.show(block=False) if return_recs: return f_vals, recs else: return f_vals

-[docs]class CrossValidation(BaseRegularizationEstimation): """Cross-validation regularization parameter estimation helper.""" def __init__( self, data_shape: Sequence[int], dtype: DTypeLike = np.float32, test_fraction: float = 0.1, num_averages: int = 7, parallel_eval: bool = True, verbose: bool = False, plot_result: bool = False, ): """Create a cross-validation regularization parameter estimation helper.
+[docs] class CrossValidation(BaseParameterTuning): """Cross-validation hyper-parameter estimation class.""" def __init__( self, data_shape: Sequence[int], dtype: DTypeLike = np.float32, cv_fraction: float = 0.1, num_averages: int = 7, parallel_eval: Union[Executor, int, bool] = True, verbose: bool = False, plot_result: bool = False, ): """Create a cross-validation hyper-parameter estimation helper.
 Parameters ---------- data_shape : Sequence[int] Shape of the projection data. data_dtype : DTypeLike, optional Type of the input data.
-The default is np.float32. test_fraction : float, optional Fraction of detector points to use for the leave-out set.
+The default is np.float32. cv_fraction : float, optional Fraction of detector points to use for the leave-out set.
 The default is 0.1. num_averages : int, optional Number of averages random leave-out sets to use.
-The default is 7. parallel_eval : bool, optional Compute loss and error values in parallel.
-The default is False. verbose : bool, optional Print verbose output.
+The default is 7. parallel_eval : Executor | int | bool, optional Compute loss and error values in parallel.
+The default is True. verbose : bool, optional Print verbose output.
 The default is False. plot_result : bool, optional Plot results.
-The default is False. """ super().__init__(dtype=dtype, parallel_eval=parallel_eval, verbose=verbose, plot_result=plot_result) self.data_shape = data_shape self.test_fraction = test_fraction self.num_averages = num_averages self.data_test_masks = [self._create_random_test_mask() for ii in range(self.num_averages)] def _create_random_test_mask(self) -> NDArrayFloat: return create_random_test_mask(self.data_shape, self.test_fraction, self.dtype)
+The default is False. """ super().__init__(dtype=dtype, parallel_eval=parallel_eval, verbose=verbose, plot_result=plot_result) self.data_shape = data_shape self.cv_fraction = cv_fraction self.num_averages = num_averages self.data_test_masks = [self._create_random_test_mask() for _ in range(self.num_averages)]

-[docs] def compute_loss_values(self, lams_reg: Union[ArrayLike, NDArrayFloat]) -> tuple[NDArrayFloat, NDArrayFloat, NDArrayFloat]: """Compute objective function values for all regularization weights.
-Parameters ---------- lams_reg : Union[ArrayLike, NDArrayFloat] Regularization weights to use for computing the different objective function values.
-Returns ------- f_avgs : NDArrayFloat Average objective function costs for each regularization weight. f_stds : NDArrayFloat Standard deviation of objective function costs for each regularization weight. f_vals : NDArrayFloat Objective function costs for each regularization weight. """ lams_reg = np.array(lams_reg, ndmin=1) counter = tm.perf_counter() if self.verbose: print("Computing cross-validation loss values:") print(f"- Regularization weights range: [{lams_reg[0]}, {lams_reg[-1]}] in {len(lams_reg)} steps") print(f"- Number of averages: {self.num_averages}") print(f"- Leave-out pixel fraction: {self.test_fraction:%}") print(f"Parallel evaluation: {self.parallel_eval} (n. threads: {num_threads})") f_vals = np.empty((len(lams_reg), self.num_averages), dtype=self.dtype) for ii_avg in range(self.num_averages): c_round = tm.perf_counter() if self.verbose: print(f"\nRound: {ii_avg + 1}/{self.num_averages}") if self.parallel_eval: with cf.ThreadPoolExecutor(max_workers=num_threads) as executor: fr = [ executor.submit(self.compute_reconstruction_and_loss, l, self.data_test_masks[ii_avg]) for l in lams_reg ] f_vals_ii = [r.result()[0] for r in fr] else: f_vals_ii = [self.compute_reconstruction_and_loss(l, self.data_test_masks[ii_avg])[0] for l in lams_reg] f_vals[:, ii_avg] = f_vals_ii if self.verbose: print(f" - Done in {tm.perf_counter() - c_round:g} seconds.\n") f_avgs = np.mean(f_vals, axis=1) f_stds = np.std(f_vals, axis=1) if self.verbose: print(f"Done in {tm.perf_counter() - counter:g} seconds.\n") if self.plot_result: fig, axs = plt.subplots() axs.set_title(f"Cross-validation loss values (avgs: {self.num_averages})") axs.set_xscale("log", nonpositive="clip") axs.errorbar(lams_reg, f_avgs, yerr=f_stds, ecolor=(0.5, 0.5, 0.5), elinewidth=1, capsize=2) axs.grid() fig.tight_layout() plt.show(block=False) return f_avgs, f_stds, f_vals
+[docs] def compute_loss_values( self, hp_vals: Union[ArrayLike, NDArrayFloat], return_recs: bool = False ) -> Union[ tuple[NDArrayFloat, NDArrayFloat, NDArrayFloat], tuple[NDArrayFloat, NDArrayFloat, NDArrayFloat, list[NDArrayFloat]] ]: """Compute objective function values for all requested hyper-parameter values.
+Parameters ---------- hp_vals : Union[ArrayLike, NDArrayFloat] Hyper-parameter values (e.g., regularization weight) to evaluate. return_recs : bool, optional If True, return the reconstructions along with the loss values.
+Default is False.
+Returns ------- f_avgs : NDArrayFloat Average objective function costs for each hyper-parameter value. f_stds : NDArrayFloat Standard deviation of objective function costs for each hyper-parameter value. f_vals : NDArrayFloat Objective function costs for each hyper-parameter value. recs : list[NDArrayFloat], optional Reconstructions for each hyper-parameter value (returned only if `return_recs` is True). """ hp_vals = np.array(hp_vals, ndmin=1) counter = tm.perf_counter() if self.verbose: print("Computing cross-validation loss values:") print(f"- Hyper-parameter range: [{hp_vals[0]:.3e}, {hp_vals[-1]:.3e}] in {len(hp_vals)} steps") print(f"- Number of averages: {self.num_averages}") print(f"- Leave-out pixel fraction: {self.cv_fraction:%}") if isinstance(self.parallel_eval, Executor): print(f"Parallel evaluation with externally provided executor: {self.parallel_eval}") else: print( f"Parallel evaluation: {self.parallel_eval > 0}", f"(n. threads: {self.parallel_eval})" if self.parallel_eval > 0 else "", ) recs = list() f_vals = np.empty((self.num_averages, len(hp_vals)), dtype=self.dtype) for ii_avg in range(self.num_averages): if self.verbose: print(f"\nRound: {ii_avg + 1}/{self.num_averages}") curr_data_test_mask = self.data_test_masks[ii_avg] recs_ii, f_vals_ii = self.compute_all_reconstructions_and_losses(hp_vals, curr_data_test_mask) recs.append(recs_ii) f_vals[ii_avg, :] = np.array(f_vals_ii) f_avgs = f_vals.mean(axis=0) f_stds = f_vals.std(axis=0) if self.verbose: print(f"Done in {tm.perf_counter() - counter:g} seconds.\n") if self.plot_result: fig, axs = plt.subplots() axs.set_title(f"Cross-validation loss values (avgs: {self.num_averages})") axs.set_xscale("log", nonpositive="clip") axs.errorbar(hp_vals, f_avgs, yerr=f_stds, ecolor=(0.5, 0.5, 0.5), elinewidth=1, capsize=2) for f_vals_ii in f_vals: axs.plot(hp_vals, f_vals_ii, linewidth=1, linestyle="--") axs.grid() fig.tight_layout() plt.show(block=False) if return_recs: return f_avgs, f_stds, f_vals, recs else: return f_avgs, f_stds, f_vals